Two-step verification for T-Mobile

 I also wanted to test different copy seen industry benchmarks.
 My hypothesis was that "Remember" would be more preferred because it was more specific about the function of feature, whereas "Trust" could hold meaning beyond its specific intent, that could turn users away from selecting it.
 With data breaches being so commonplace, do people really trust their digital services?
 The results of the user study confirmed more participants preferred "Remember this device" (73%) to "Trust this device" (27%).
 And though the study sample size was not large enough to say this with certainly, we felt confident enough in this decision.

 “'Remember this device' is a low security compromise which makes access to my account smoother and faster.”

 Ordering of options: participant preferences

-We based the ordering of options on both users' preference and level of security.
+I based the ordering of options on both users' preference and level of security.
 Text message was by far the most preferred (but not necessarily the most secure) so we placed it first.
-Biometric login (fingerprint of face scan) is one of the more secure methods, so we placed it second.
+Biometric login (fingerprint of face scan) is one of the more secure methods, so it was placed second.

 Usability study results

 - 58% or greater chose text message